This year I laid out several goals to accomplish and found amazing power in these 3 simple ways to help me accomplish my goals.

 - What would achieving this goal do for you?

 - How will you celebrate accomplishing this goal?

 With the second card, keep it in your pocket.
 I’m serious.
-Put the 3-5 goals you have into your pocket and every time you reach your hand in there, pull one out and review it.
+Every time you reach your hand in there, pull one out and review it.
 This helps you develop the relationship you need with it.